aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 - calculating the attacks using fill algorithms on bitboards ([Dumb7Fill](https://www.chessprogramming.org/Dumb7Fill), [Kogge-Stone](https://www.chessprogramming.org/Kogge-Stone_Algorithm) or [Fill by subtraction](https://www.chessprogramming.org/Fill_by_Subtraction) are good examples).
 - creating lookup tables indexed by square **and blockers**.

-We'll be focusing on the latter since it is really often faster, albeit a bit more involved than "filling until we hit a piece".
+We'll be focusing on the latter since it is often faster on modern CPUs with big caches.
 More precisely, we'll be looking at [magic bitboard](https://www.chessprogramming.org/Magic_Bitboards).

 > There are other ways to create lookup tables, which I'll mention briefly:
 >
 > - [rotated bitboards](https://www.chessprogramming.org/Rotated_Bitboards) cover line attacks only, and require additionnal bitboards updated incrementally to work efficiently.
-> - [kindergarten bitboard](https://www.chessprogramming.org/Kindergarten_Bitboards) are more efficient, but require some calculation.
+> - [kindergarten bitboard](https://www.chessprogramming.org/Kindergarten_Bitboards) require some more calculation.
 They are a good middle ground between pure lookup and pure calculation!
 >
 > The main advantage of magic bitboards is that they cover rook and bishop attacks (two lines)
 > at once rather than a single line each time.